rkhoriander/docs/articles/quickstart/native/android/05-linking-accounts.md

 We recommend that you read the [Linking Accounts](/link-accounts) documentation to understand the process of linking accounts.

-## Enter Account Credentials
+## Enter account credentials

 Your users may want to link their other accounts to the account they are logged in to.

-To achieve this, you need to store the user ID for the logged user in the Intent, along with the id token and access token provided by the LoginActivity at launch, which are already available in the intent extras.
+To achieve this, you need to store the user ID for the logged user in the Intent, along with the ID Token and Access Token provided by the LoginActivity at launch, which are already available in the intent extras.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java